-Binomial Nomenclature is a system that is used to provide a unique name to organisms, including plants, animals, microorganisms, and other living things.
+Binomial nomenclature means a system that is used to provide a unique name to organisms, including plants, animals, microorganisms, and other living things.

 This naming system makes it easier to understand them better and also separates each species from others.
 Therefore a universally accepted naming system is essential.